lw8192/Red-Team-Dev/C/WinDbg.md

 Windows calling conventions:
 x86 - args are passed on the stack.
+The return value of a function is stored in EAX.
 x64 - 1st 4 args are passed in registers, shadow store space is allocated on the call stack to save those values.
 The registers depend on the type and position of the args.
 Int args - passed in RCX, RDX, R8, and R9.
 The remaining args get pushed on the stack in right-to-left order.
+A function's return value is stored in RAX (or XMM0 if it is a float, double, or vector type)

+Setup symbols:
+Symbols: reference internal functions, structs and global vars with names.
+No PDB file - WinDbg defaults to the export symbols table.
+To make the enviromental variable _NT_SYMBOL_PATH: srv*c:\symbols\sym*http://msdl.microsoft.com/download/symbols"
+> setx _NT_SYMBOL_PATH SRV*C:\symsrv*http://msdl.microsoft.com/download/symbols    #set env var in an admin cmd.exe
+In WinDbg:
+> .sympath    #view the syympath
+> .sympath srv*c:\symbols\sym*http://msdl.microsoft.com/download/symbols"       #set sympath
+> !lmi process   #parse PE headers for a process and look for the path to the symbol file
+Create a new folder c:\symbols for symbols provided by Microsoft.
+> .symfix+ c:\symbols
+> .reload /f    #force a symbol reload

 Modules:
 > lm                           # print a list of loaded modules, shows start / ending addr of where they are loaded in memory